sundarmd/sundarmd/README.md

-## 👋 Hi there, I'm Sundar - a seasoned Software & Data Engineer.
+## 👋 Hi there, I'm Sundar.

-🌐 This GitHub is a snapshot of my journey — code snippets, projects and contributions that reflect my commitment towards the tech space.
-Feel free to explore & do not hesitate to reach out if you have any queries or just want to chat about all things data!
+🌐 This GitHub is a snapshot of my journey — code snippets, projects and contributions that reflect my commitment & competence.
+Feel free to explore & do not hesitate to reach out if you have any queries or just want to chat about all things tech!

 <h3 align="left">Socials:</h3>